ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/Copilot Chat Proctor Guide.markdown

 - **Skill Level:** L100-L200 (beginner to intermediate familiarity with M365 apps and basic prompting).
 - **Environment:** In garrison at USMC bases, focusing on administrative, operational, and logistical duties.

-### Lab Structure
+### Workshop Structure
-The lab consists of six independent scenarios, each 20-25 minutes, allowing flexibility for breaks or Q&A. Scenarios do not build on each other and can be reordered if needed.
+The workshop consists of six independent scenarios, each 20-25 minutes, allowing flexibility for breaks or Q&A. Scenarios do not build on each other and can be reordered if needed.

 ### Facilitation Approach
 - Guide participants through technical steps without scripts.